-secure place, so that they are not used until the ingredients can be properly identified for use in specific products.
+establishment should separate the product and ingredients in question and hold them in a secure place, so that they are not used until the ingredients can be properly identified for use in specific products.
 FSIS labeling guidance, including the Food Standards and Labeling Policy Book, is available on the FSIS website.

-Establishments can prevent the presence of undeclared allergens by ensuring that appropriate mechanisms for labeling of ingredients are in place.
+An establishment can prevent the presence of undeclared allergens by ensuring that appropriate mechanisms for labeling all ingredients are in place.
 A comprehensive chart, on page 15, details recommended procedures to maintain proper handling of labels on both incoming and outgoing product.
 As exhibited, this process should be conducted on an ongoing basis.